CenterPoint: 'Extended power outages likely' during Hurricane Nicholas; ERCOT says grid is ready

-HOUSTON — Hurricane Nicholas is expected to cause "extended power outages" as it moves across Southeast Texas with 70 mph winds, according to CenterPoint.
+HOUSTON — Hurricane Nicholas is expected to cause "extended power outages" as it moves across Southeast Texas with winds at nearly 75 mph, according to CenterPoint.

+As of 10 p.m.
+CenterPoint reported nearly 25,000 customers without power.
+That number is expected to grow quickly throughout the night.

 In a news conference Monday night, Houston Mayor Sylvester Turner said CenterPoint crews are ready and will restore power as quickly as possible.